Amateur Photographer verdict

 The Portrait mode gives you the opportunity to shoot at either 1x or 2x, depending on how much you want to include in your shot.
 The 2x is described as a “portrait” lens because of its 47mm equivalent focal length, so you might also find that you want to shoot portraits in the normal Photo mode too.

-This being a sub £400 phone, it wouldn’t be fair to expert superlative performance.
-That said, it does a pretty decent job – particularly when the light levels are good.
+This being a £400 phone, it wouldn’t be fair to expert superlative performance.
+That said, it does a pretty decent job – particularly when there is a good level of light.

 Overall, images from the main sensor are the best – as we’d expect – with a good amount of detail and nicely saturated colours.
 Exposures are well-balanced too.

-The 2x lens puts in a very good performance too – though we might have reasonably expected a 2x mode from the 64MP main sensor to also be pretty good, so a longer lens would perhaps have been even more welcomed in its place.
-If you want to get a little bit closer, the 5x “digital zoom” option is not too bad – if light is good.
+The 2x lens puts in a very good performance too – though we might have reasonably expected a 2x mode from the 64MP main sensor to be decent too; so a longer lens would perhaps have been even more welcomed in its place.
+If you want to get a little closer, the 5x “digital zoom” option is not too bad – if light is good.
 We’d avoid using the 20x digital zoom though.

 The ultrawide angle lens is decent enough if you’re mainly viewing images on your phone screen, and don’t intend to scrutinise them too closely.
 I’d certainly rather have this than a 2MP macro lens.
 Further good news is that colours between all three of the lenses are pretty well matched.